Prusias ad Hypium: History

 The settlement, initially named "Hypios", was later renamed "Kieros".
 According to Ancient Greek historical writer Memnon of Heraclea (c.
 1st century), King Prusias I of Bithynia (r.
 228 – 182 BC) captured the town of Kieros from the Heracleans, united it to his dominions, and changed its name to "Prusias".
 Pliny and Ptolemy merely mention it, one placing it at the foot of Mt.
 Hypius, the other east of the river Hypius.
 It was an important city on the road between Nicomedia (modern İzmit) at Propontis and Amastris (Amasra) at Euxine in the Pontus region.

-In about 74 AD, control of the region, and so of the city, was taken by the Roman Empire.
+In about 74 BC, control of the region, and so of the city, was taken by the Roman Empire.
 From then on, the city was called "Prusias ad Hypium".
 The city grew from four to twelve phylai during the Roman period until the 2nd century.
 Three Roman emperors, Hadrian (r.
 117–138), Caracalla (r.
 198–217), and Elagabalus (r.
 218–222), visited the city in northwestern Asia Minor.
 Already after the reign of Vespasian (r.
 69–79), the city became autonomous in internal affairs and minted its own coins, though it remained dependent to Rome in foreign policy.
 In the beginning of the 5th century, the city became part of the newly established late Roman province of Honorias, and after 451 AD, it lost its wealth towards the end of the Byzantine period.

 In 1323, the city was conquered from the Byzantine Empire by Osman Ghazi (r. c.
 1299–1323/4), the founder of the Ottoman Empire.
 Osman Ghazi handed over the city's control to his commander Konur Alp Bey.
 In the Ottoman period, the city center was abandoned, and the settlement was called "Üskübü" from σκοπή (skopi) meaning "watchtower".
 During the Ottoman period, Islamic culture became prevalent.

 With the beginning of the Republican era (after 1923), the town's name was changed to "Konuralp".
 The name "Üskübü" is still used among the inhabitants.